yuxinzhou97/CMPE275_RL2/README.md

 git clone --recursive https://github.com/yuxinzhou97/CMPE275_RL2
 ```

-pybind11 is already loaded in this repo, run
+Check extern folder to see if pybind11 is already loaded in this repo.
+If so run

 ```
 python3 cython_setup.py install